flashbots/hindsight/simulator/README.md

 DB_URL=mongodb://host.docker.internal:27017
 ```

-some linux machines don't like names, you may try this instead:
+Some linux machines don't like names; you may try this instead:

 ```txt
 RPC_URL_WS=ws://172.17.0.1:18545